-Make it a habit to go to sleep and wake up at the same time every single day -- even on the weekends.
-This will improve your sleep cycle and help you catch more satisfying z's!
+Routine is one of the best ways to keep your brain and sleep pattern on track.
+Go to sleep and wake up at the same time every single day -- even on the weekends.

 Find a peaceful spot just before going to bed and listen to this meditation.
 Allow yourself to relax and unwind.
-Let go of whatever happened in your day.
+Whatever has happened in your day let go.

 And you'll see personalized content just for you whenever you click the My Feed .